Monday, 13 October 2025

 - 742,640 Supplies ((60,000 * 2 + 4,800 * 12) * (1.5 + 0.2 * 12) + 50,000)

-This is already more than sufficient to keep up on day 11/12 donation costs at 5,600 AP/hr (where this settlement is currently at with no effect from main city).
+This is already more than sufficient to keep up on day 11/12 Goods and Coin donation costs at 5,600 AP/hr (where this settlement is currently at with no effect from main city).
 You can build additional goods expansions.
 You can continue to build into higher AP/hr by constructing additional euphoria buildings (Pillory recommended from here on).
 This may require additional coin/supply upgrades as well if taken far enough.

 Further Optimisation